saliormoon/Cookbook/recipes/AvoidingInjection.md

 ## Parameter injection examples

-Assembling query strings with simple string concatentation looks trivial, but is potentially unsafe.
+Assembling query strings with simple string concatenation looks trivial, but is potentially unsafe.
 Let's start with a simple query that's fed with some dynamic input value, let's say from a web form.
 A client application or a Foxx route happily picks up the input value, and puts it into a query: